Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### Data and Consistency Issues

 All data in the system is *volatile*, meaning it does not need to be stored on disk or in a database.
-For this reason all information is kept in memory by the lobby server(s), and it is lost when they are closed.
+For this reason all information is kept in memory by the lobby servers, and it is lost when they are closed.
 A representation of this data is sent to the clients, based on their status:
 - Clients not in a lobby receive the lobby list, with only a subset of their information available;
 - Clients in a lobby receive the full lobby information;